grafana/mimir/docs/sources/reference-http-api/_index.md

 GET,POST /ingester/shutdown
 ```

-Flushes in-memory time series data from ingester to the long-term storage, and shuts down the ingester service.
-Notice that the other Cortex services are still running, and the operator (or any automation) is expected to terminate the process with a `SIGINT` / `SIGTERM` signal after the shutdown endpoint returns.
-In the meantime, `/ready` will not return 200.
-This endpoint will unregister the ingester from the ring even if `-ingester.ring.unregister-on-shutdown` is disabled.
+This endpoint flushes in-memory time series data from ingesters to the long-term storage, and then shuts down the ingester service.
+Other Grafana Mimir services remain running.
+After the shutdown endpoint returns, the operator or any automation that's used terminates the process with a `SIGINT` / `SIGTERM` signal.
+During this time, `/ready` does not return 200.
+This endpoint unregisters the ingester from the ring even if you disable `-ingester.ring.unregister-on-shutdown`.

 _This API endpoint is usually used by scale down automations._